ahjoel/ahjoel/README.md

 # Joel

-I'm Joel from Togo🌴, FullStack developper.
+I'm Joel from Togo🌴, Back-End developper.
 I really enjoy learning languages and frameworks like Python, JS and React.

 Actually: